Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-stress.md

 **Stressful Settings:**

-1. Environments with a lack of structure or organization.
+1. Environments with a need for more structure or organization.
 2. Situations where they feel unsupported or isolated.
 3. High-pressure scenarios that challenge their sense of security.